-Community outreach is a key component of our mission at Penn State Children’s Hospital.
+Community outreach is a key component of our mission at Penn State Health Children’s Hospital.
 We help improve the health of our community by supporting local organizers and educators.

 Programs and education